 The Save-A-Life Program is a course for at-risk juveiles who have demonstrated a disregard for their own safety and the safety of others by engaging in risky, reckless, or violent behavior.
 The program began as a court-ordered course and it has since been expanded to include any juvenile whose parents or school authorities have identified him or her as an at-risk youth.

-The purpose of the program is to deter violent and unsafe behavior by exposing participants to the stark consequences of actions resulting in death.
-Through discussion of actual case histories in San Mateo County and viewing personal tragedy, participants will have an opportunity to examine their own decision-making in an effort to save the lives of themselves and others.
+The purpose of the program is to end unsafe behavior by exposing participants to the harsh consequences of their actions.
+Through the review of personal tragedies of actual San Mateo County cases, students will have an opportunity to examine their past decisions, to take control over their lives, and ultimately to end their reckless behavior.

-The course is tentatively scheduled for the last Thursday of each month 6 p.m. to 9 p.m.
-(In November and December, the course will be held on the Thursday one week earlier to accommodate Thanksgiving and Christmas holidays.)
+The course is offered once every two months, typically 6:00 PM-9:00 PM.
 The course will be held at San Mateo County Medical Center – 222 W. 39th Avenue in San Mateo, Education Classroom One.

 Participants must attend the program if the Juvenile Court or Probation Department has referred them.
+Students referred by their parents or school authorities will need to complete an application.
+The program is offered to youths between 14 and 22 years of age.
 Class size will not exceed 10 students.
-This course will provide opportunities for discussion among students and the instructor.
+This will provide opportunities for discussion among students and the instructor.
 Although parents cannot attend, students are encouraged to discuss their reactions, thoughts, and “Contract for Change” with them.